cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="12-purpose"></a>
 ## 1.2 Purpose
 After six years as a professional developer, I've added the tools, tips, and tutorials I wish I'd had when I started.
-This repository walks through the basics of ***interfacing with the computer as a software developer*** while also solving [LeetCode](https://leetcode.com/) and [Project Euler](projecteuler.net) problems.
+This repository walks through the basics of ***interfacing with the computer as a software developer*** while practicing with [LeetCode](https://leetcode.com/) and [Project Euler](projecteuler.net).
 If you're strong in math but need to improve your computer skills, this repository is for you.

 <!-- TOC --><a name="2-environment-setup"></a>
 # 2. Environment Setup <img height=25 src="img/readme/windows-logo.png" style="vertical-align: bottom;"/>
-If you've used [R](https://www.r-project.org/) or [Python](https://www.python.org/) in research, you may have used [Anaconda](https://www.anaconda.com/) to simplify setup, package installation, and writing prototype code.
-However, staying in this tutorial zone can limit you.
+If you've used [R](https://www.r-project.org/) or [Python](https://www.python.org/) in research, you may have used [Anaconda](https://www.anaconda.com/) to simplify setup and package installation to jump right into coding.
+Staying in this tutorial zone limits our growth and ability to push to production.
 Learning to set up Python and interact with your computer's filesystem is crucial foundational knowledge, even if it's frustrating at first.

 <!-- TOC --><a name="21-python"></a>
 ## 2.1 Python <img height=25 src="img/readme/python-logo.webp" style="vertical-align: bottom;"/>